Facebook F8: 2019

 The 2019 F8 conference was held at the end of April 2019 and the beginning of May 2019 at the McEnery Convention Center in San Jose, California.
 During the keynote, Mark Zuckerberg announced: "The future is private."

 2020

-The 2020 F8 conference was held on April 25, 2020 as a virtual event due to the COVID-19 pandemic.
+The 2020 F8 conference was held on April 25, 2020, as a virtual event due to the COVID-19 pandemic.

 2021

-The 2021 F8 conference, AKA F8 Refresh, was held on June 2-3, 2021 as another virtual event.
+The 2021 F8 conference, AKA F8 Refresh, was held on June 2–3, 2021 as another virtual event.

-2022
+From 2022

-The 2022 F8 conference was canceled on April 6 in favor of Conversations, which was held on May 19 as a virtual event, focused on Meta Platforms' virtual reality Metaverse initiative.
+The 2022 F8 conference was canceled on April 6 in favor of Conversations, which was held on May 19 as a virtual event, focused on Meta Platforms' virtual reality "Metaverse" initiative.

+The second iteration of Conversations was held 2023 in Mumbai, India.

+The 2024 Conversations was held in São Paulo, Brazil, and focused on WhatsApp for Business.